 - PLOTS - Plots of any data with the option to view them as charts or values.

-- DEBUG IMAGES - Images uploaded by your experiment shown as thumbnails.
+- DEBUG SAMPLES - Media including images, audio, and video uploaded by your experiment shown as thumbnails.
 All differences between the compared experiments appear with a different background color to highlight them.

 - Examine the differences in our two experiments by doing the following:

 - Expand the Parameters section.